n1cfury/FuriousRecon/README.md

-# FurousRecon

 ![Banner](https://github.com/n1cfury/FuriousRecon/blob/master/images/banner.png)

-## Scan a box, organize your findings, save time on reporting.

-## **Disclaimer**
-I have used this to help with the recon and reporting portion of attacking boxes in labs on various platforms.
-This can be used in production environments under the caveat you are very comfortable with nmap and modify the scans as needed.
+##A Bash recon script using nmap and xsltproc to create some easy to read HTML reports

-## What does this do?
+###What does this do?
-When applying the arguments, this script runs multiple nmap scans, creates a web page to easily view them from, and creates multiple folders to organize your findings.
+#### This bash script does runs some nmap scans, creates a web page to easily view them from, and creates a folder to organize your findings.
+I used this to help with the recon portion of attacking boxes in labs (e.g. HackTheBox, OSCP)

-## Why did I make this?
-* I wanted to get more comfortable with scripting and make a useful tool
-* I have a tendency to want to organize my notes in a particular fashion
-* Coming back to a box later is much easier to follow what I've done
-* This makes reporting easier

-### How does this work?
+###How does this work?

 ## Usage: ./furiousrecon <target> <foldername>

-## Requirements
-* nmap
-* xsltproc
-* A web browser
-* A non-Windows Operating System
-* bash shell
-* sudo

-## Features
-* Using the -iL switch for the argument will let you scan a list of hosts
+#### Requirements: nmap, xsltproc, a browser, and any OS with bash.
+Sudo may be needed for the Vulnerability scan.
-* This will also work on subnets, but will take longer.
+#### This will also work on subnets, but will take longer.
-* Most effective against single hosts (typically =< 60 min)
+#### Most effective against single boxes (typically =< 60 min)
-* Creates individual subfolders to organize work on the target host
-* Creates a notes.txt file to outline important findings
+####

+###Organize my notes, how so?
+####In addition to running the nmap commands, this also creates a folder for all the command output consisting of:

+####The folder you specified based on your target
+####The output from the nmap commands
+####A notes txt file you can add info on your findings to.
+####The script creates an HTML file with links to the various nmap scans ran.

-## Running the script, and what to expect.
+###Running the script, and what to expect.

 Running with user privileges
 ![Running as a low priv user](https://github.com/n1cfury/FuriousRecon/blob/master/images/asuser.png)